Maria Anna of Neuburg: Background and marriage

 When Philip William succeeded Charles of Simmern as Count of the Palatinate in May 1685, Louis XIV claimed half of it.
-The French invaded in September 1688 and before withdrawing in 1689, they destroyed much of Heidelberg, plus another 20 substantial towns and numerous villages.
+The French invaded in September 1688 and, before withdrawing in 1689, destroyed much of Heidelberg and another 20 substantial towns and numerous villages.
 Although the policy was applied across the Rhineland, the Palatinate was raided again in 1693, and the devastation shocked much of Europe.

-It confirmed Maria Anna's pro-Austrian, anti-French sentiments, important factors in her selection as the second wife for Charles II of Spain.
-His first wife, Marie Louise of Orléans died on 12 February 1689; lack of an heir and concerns over his health meant his remarriage became a matter of urgency.
-His mother and Queen Regent, Mariana of Austria, selected Maria Anna based on her family's history of fertility and their opposition to France.
+It confirmed Maria Anna's pro-Austrian, anti-French sentiments, which were important factors in her selection as the second wife of Charles II of Spain.
+His first wife, Marie Louise d'Orléans died on 12 February 1689; lack of an heir and concerns over his health meant his remarriage became a matter of urgency.
+His mother and Queen Regent, Mariana of Austria, selected Maria Anna on the basis of her family's history of fertility and their opposition to France.
 She underwent a proxy marriage to Charles in August 1689, with their formal wedding on 14 May 1690 in San Diego, near Valladolid.
 Their marriage is commemorated in the Festival book, listing celebrations held in Naples to mark the occasion.
 (Note: Its full title being L’ossequio tributario della fedelissima Città di Napoli, per le dimostranze giulive nei Regii Sponsali del Cattolico, ed Invittissimo Monarca Carlo Secondo colla Serenissima Principessa Maria Anna di Neoburgo Palatina del Reno.)